AliceWonderMiscreations/CacheInterfaceAPCu/USAGE.md

 TTL to use depending on the individual pair.

 This method returns a boolean type `TRUE` on success and `FALSE` on failure.

+#### Special TTL Note

+If you specify a TTL of `0` in the `setMultiple` function, thy `key => value` pair will be cached as long as possible.

+If you specify a TTL of `-1` in the `setMultiple` function and you have previously set the default TTL to at least 6000 seconds (100 minutes), then a random number of seconds between 0 and 15% of the default TTL will randomly be added or substracted to the default TTL and used.
+This is to allow staggering the cache expiration when you cache a lot of items at once, such as with cache warming.

 ### `$CacheObj->deleteMultiple($keys);`